ProSE-uoft-org/group-website/README.md

-# University of Toronto Computer Science Software Engineering
+# ProSE: Programming Languages and Software Engineering

-> This is a group website for the Software Engineering group at the University of Toronto Computer Science department.
+> This is a group website for the Programming Languages and Software Engineering
+> group at the University of Toronto Computer Science department.
+Containing
-> Containing information about the group, its members, and its projects.
+> information about the group, its members, and its projects.

 ## Development